ccb012100/playlister/Playlister/Playlister/README.md

 ## TODO

 - UI
   - [ ] Rewrite the UI (in Blazor, Svelte, Solid.js, or just vanilla JS/HTML)
 - .NET
   - Tests
     - [ ] Integration
     - [ ] Unit
     - [ ] Property-based
   - [ ] Add Polly Policy to attempt re-auths for 401s
   - Spotify Access Token
     - [ ] Validate that the `state` value matches the original value sent to user
     - [ ] Generate a client token to return so that the Spotify Access Token is never exposed outside the API
   - [ ] `SpotifyAuthUrlHandler.cs` => cache `state` so that it can be validated on the access token command
   - [ ] `PlaylistService.cs` =>
   - [ ] Add `.devcontainer
+  - [ ] Documentation/visualisations
   - [ ] (maybe) put in Docker container
 - SQLite
   - [ ] Add a stored proc to cull the SQL tables
     - artists/albums/songs that have been removed from playlists and have no references
     - need to figure out which table(s) to cull
+  - Schema visualisation
   - (maybe) Simplify Playlist tables (add all relevent data in table? - need to look into this)
+- CI/CD
+  - [ ] Add CI/CD pipline with GitHub Actions
+  - [ ] Build/format/test
+  - [ ] Test coverage